BIMCO's position on "Shipping industry’s resilience to COVID-19 disruption " has been approved by the BIMCO Board of Directors.

 Identifying weak links in the current business model and mitigating or adapting actions to strengthen these weak links is a matter of priority.

-Road hauling, on the contrary, was immediately recognised by many nations (if not all) as a sector in transport, which needed to enjoy preferential treatment.
+Road hauling was immediately recognised by many nations (if not all) as a sector in transport, which needed to enjoy preferential treatment.
 Border closures did not apply to trucks, and truck drivers were not subject to lockdown restrictions nor the need to quarantine.
-Truck drivers were universally considered key workers, and rightly so.
+Truck drivers were given privileges - universally referred to as key worker status, and rightly so.
+The same harmonised approach as applied to road hauling should apply to shipping with the same privileges granted to seafarers as to truck drivers.
+Labelling seafarers as key workers is not enough.

 The UN General Assembly adopted a resolution, which calls on all governments to designate key worker status for seafarer and implement of agreed crew change protocols.